ajayg51/excel_sheet/README.md

-# Micro excel sheet featuring actions like cell value update just like an excel sheet and provides JSON ready to be post to database
+# Micro excel sheet featuring actions like cell value update just like an excel sheet and provides database ready JSON
 ##  Only large screen renderable

 #  Demo video